-With many different gardens to explore, the State Botanical Garden of Georgia has something for everyone.
+With many different areas to explore, the State Botanical Garden in Athens, Georgia has something for everyone.
 Starting at the tropical conservatory, you will head out to the formal garden, international garden, native garden, and our favorite food garden.
 There are new favorites to explore no matter the type of garden you love.
 If you’re up for a walk, bring your hiking shoes to explore the intersecting five miles of nature trails.
 Associated with the University of Georgia, this ever-changing experience is a lovely place to visit over and over again.

 If you’ve never considered adding a garden to your field trip list, I highly recommend it especially if you have any budding gardeners in your family.
 My kids love to get ideas and scheme what they need to plant.
 Often, the food garden inspires them to try something new; even if they don’t plan anything, at least they have seen how their food grows.